LAStools/LAStools/bin/lasview_README.txt

   With <CTRL-x> you can end the cross section view.

-  Please contact martin.isenburg@rapidlasso.com if you want to use lasview commercially.
+  Please contact info@rapidlasso.de if you want to use lasview commercially.

   For updates check the website or join the LAStools mailing list.